lukaszsobala/MS_conversion_tools/README.md

 ## Other Files

-- `simple_anonymize.sh`: Shell script for anonymizing data (see script for details).
+- `anonymizeMS.sh`: Shell script for anonymizing data (see script for details).

-Usage: `./simple_anonymize.sh input_file [anonymous_name]`.
+Usage: `./anonymizeMS.sh input_file [anonymous_name]`.
 It works with msd, mzML and mzXML files and clears all identifiable info that is usually present in the files.

 ---